 Basin 6: FedEx, ARFF, Bradford's Central Receiving and Distribution Center (CRDC), Menzies, Menzies Fuel Farm, and the Authority all operate within this drainage basin.
-Fuel storage and operations include the Aircraft Fuel Storage Facility (FSF), Airport Fueling Operations area (AFO), Remote Fueling Facility (RFF), two 1-million gallon aboveground storage tanks (ASTs) for jet fuel along with three more in construction, and gasoline and diesel underground storage tanks (USTs).
+Fuel storage and operations include the Aircraft Fuel Storage Facility (FSF), Airport Fueling Operations area (AFO), five 1-million gallon aboveground storage tanks (ASTs) for jet fuel, and gasoline and diesel underground storage tanks (USTs).
 Taxiways and Authority equipment and materials storage is located at the northern end of the drainage basin.
 The old Commuter Terminal ramp area is located on the southern end of the drainage basin on the opposite side of the runway, though this terminal is no longer operating as a ramp area, since flights will not be arriving or departing there.
 The Terminal now contains offices and equipment storage only.
 Sampling locations have been chosen to capture the various industrial activities within these areas.
 However, the aircraft taxiway drains to many different storm drain inlets.
 Therefore, site C-B06-17 is located downstream from operations on the northern end of the drainage basin; this site was chosen to represent taxiway runoff discharges from multiple discharge points within this drainage basin.

-Treatment Control BMPs (TCBMPs) in this drainage basin include permeable pavement in the employee and long-term parking lots near the Commuter Terminal, one OWS near the FSF, two OWS units downstream of Northside taxiway runoff discharge points, one OWS at the RFF, and one OWS on the Commuter Terminal ramp.
+Treatment Control BMPs (TCBMPs) in this drainage basin include permeable pavement in the CRDC parking lot, one OWS near the FSF, two OWS units downstream of Northside taxiway runoff discharge points, and an HFF oil stop valve on the north side of the AFO.
 The effluent pipes draining from some of the OWSs are tidally influenced and therefore cannot be sampled.
 Bio-Clean Trench Drain Filters are located near CRDC to filter pollutants associated with the loading and unloading activities in the area, and sampling location C-B06-5a samples the effluent from these BMPs.
 All other activities and physical characteristics are considered substantially similar for the taxiway storm drain inlets within this drainage basin, so as stated above, C-B06-17 will sample representative runoff from these areas.
 Paved surfaces are composed of 16-inch thick concrete on top of an aggregate base.